-Animal to a human: Ringworm also spreads due to direct touch from an animal to humans.
+Animal to human: Ringworm also spreads due to direct touch from an animal to humans.
 This can happen while petting or grooming them.
 It's more likely to see in crows.

-Object to a human: Spreading can occur from contact with objects or surfaces that an infected individual or animal has recently touched or rubbed against, such as clothing, towels, bedding and linens, combs, and brushes.
+Object to human: Spreading can occur from contact with objects or surfaces that an infected individual or animal has recently touched or rubbed against, such as clothing, towels, bedding and linens, combs, and brushes.